 - To develop an interest and enjoyment of the past and the many varied ways in which it manifests itself.

-- To allow students to develop their communication skills, both written and oral through group work and/or working alone.
+- To allow pupils to develop their communication skills, both written and oral through group work and/or working alone.

-Overall the aim is to develop and enrich each student's educational experience through the study of history using lively, interesting and stimulating methods.
+Overall, the aim is to develop and enrich each pupil's educational experience through the study of history using lively, interesting and stimulating methods.
 Each year follows a learning map and each topic is set as a 'big question'.

 In the First Year we cover the following topics:

 What is History?
 Immigration to Britain, The Norman Invasion, The Medieval World, Diversity and the Silk Roads, Castles, Town and Village life and The Black Death.